OpenDSA/OpenDSA/RST/en/Glossary.rst

       We can prove that :math:`P \Rightarrow Q` by proving :math:`(\mathrm{not}\ Q) \Rightarrow (\mathrm{not}\ P)`.

+   pseudo polynomial
+      In complexity analysis, refers to the time requirements of an algorithm for an :term:`NP-Complete` problem that still runs acceptably fast for practical application.
+      An example is the standard :term:`dynamic programming` algorithm for the :term:`knapsack problem`.

+   pseudo random
+      In random number theory this means that, given all past terms in the series, no future term of the series can be accurately predicted in polynomial time.

    pseudo-random probing
       In :term:`hashing`, this is a :term:`collision resolution` method that stores a random permutation of the values 1 through